mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 177 - Missing Small Objects/readme.md

 Mapping to dates violates abstraction and [fail-fast](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Fail%20Fast/readme.md) principles.

-in the [Wordle TDD Kata](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Wordle/How%20to%20Create%20a%20Wordle%20with%20TDD%20in%20Javascript/readme.md), we describe a Wordle word to be different than a *String* or *Char(5)*, since they don't have the same responsibilities.
+In the [Wordle TDD Kata](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Wordle/How%20to%20Create%20a%20Wordle%20with%20TDD%20in%20Javascript/readme.md), we describe a Wordle word to be different than a *String* or *Char(5)*, since they don't have the same responsibilities.

 # Sample Code 📖